 Briefly about KI's research

 Research at Karolinska Institutet (KI) spans a broad field from basic experimental research to patient-oriented research and global health.
-A significant part of KI's research and education is conducted within the healthcare sector.
+A significant part of KI's research is conducted within the healthcare sector.

 Quick stats